sidhomj/DeepTCR/README.md

 See requirements.txt for all DeepTCR dependencies.
 Installing DeepTCR from Github repository or PyPi will install all required dependencies.
 It is recommended to create a virtualenv and installing DeepTCR within this environment to ensure proper versioning of dependencies.
 Of note, DeepTCR is not compatible with tensorflow 2.0 at this time.
+We also recommend using Python 3.6.

 Instructions on how to create a virtual environment can be found here: https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/